In Less Than One Year You Can Become a Cybersecurity Professional

 Cybersecurity Career

-Taking part in the Cybersecurity Bootcamp at the University of Wisconsin—Madison equips you with the skills to thrive in a cybersecurity career in just 10 months.
-Led remotely by expert instructors, our hands-on classes include exercises that mimic tasks real professionals face daily.
-From real-world cyberattack simulations to networking opportunities with industry professionals, our bootcamp provides a comprehensive cybersecurity education and ongoing career guidance through continued professional development.
+Taking part in the Cybersecurity Bootcamp at the University of Wisconsin—Madison equips you with the skills to thrive in a cybersecurity career in 36 weeks.
+The online classes, led by expert instructors, feature hands-on exercises that mimic tasks real industry tasks, including real-world cyberattack simulations.
+Our courses are also regularly updated to incorporate the latest advancements in cyber tech, including AI tools and practices.
+Our bootcamp provides a comprehensive cybersecurity education and ongoing career guidance through continued professional development.

 This professional development program does not bear academic credit.